amirr0r/amirr0r.github.io/_posts/2021-03-09-cyberwarfare.md

 ## Conclusion

-In conclusion, cyber weapons may has the potential to result in very serious consequences for humanity and is already an additional way to attack countries.
+In conclusion, cyber weapons may have the potential to result in very serious consequences for humanity and is already an additional way to attack countries.
 A power shutdown in a vast country is not as simple as it seems.
 Nevertheless, cyber attacks are a threat that countries cannot underestimate.

 Nowadays, we can consider that malwares are not as dangerous as conventional weapons.
 The only question is: for how long ?